-10. The ISP settings are all finished.
-If you want to configure more settings, please click "Advanced Settings" or click "Finish" to close the wizard.
+8. If you can successfully to connect to the ISP, you will see below page.
+If you want to configure more settings, please click "Advanced Settings" to get into the web management of the router or click "Finish" to close the wizard.